Everything You Need To Know About Registering Your Woodworking Project

 The final step to completing a project is to close out your project online.
 To do this you will need to provide a final contract amount, completion dates, and contact information regarding the close-out of a project which specified QCP certification.
 You will also need to confirm that your QCP fee has been paid.

 Finally, take the time to publicize your project certification, you worked hard for it.
-Use the QCP certification seal on your website or project work pages so potential clients will immediately see that your work is of consistently high quality, complies with industry regulations, and adheres to industry best practice.
-Displaying this certification seal shows that your project has followed the Architectural Woodwork Standards in fabrication and installation, and adheres to compliance requirements and industry best practice.
+Download this QCP certification seal, link it to the “What QCP Certification Means” page, and place it on your website or QCP Certified project pages so potential clients will immediately see your work is of consistently high quality, complies with industry regulations, and adheres to industry best practice.
+Displaying this certification seal shows that your project has followed the AWI and Architectural Woodwork Standards in fabrication and installation.
 It’s also a great idea to share your work on your preferred social media channels and connect all parties involved.
 This will increase your reach to a like-minded industry network and potentially grow your following.